 Another type is "senior housing with care services" which is essentially similar to rental housing.
 It is based on the newly enacted "Elderly Housing Security Act" through collaboration between the Ministry of Land, Infrastructure and Transportation (MLIT), collaborating with MHLW.
 The number of senior housing increased sharply since it was introduced.
-In only 13 months, there are 2,587 facilities with 82,809 units in November 2012.
+In only 4 years, there are 5,885 facilities with 191,871 units in December 2015.
 MLIT targets 600,000 supply of senior housing with care services.

 If the supply of housing suitable for disabled elderly becomes sufficient, the elderly can continue to live in their original community if different types of care are provided in an integrated and seamless manner.
 Integrated care will be coordinated by CSCs.
-Currently, a total of 4,065 CSCs are operational as of April 2010.
+Currently, a total of 4,557 CSCs are operational as of April 2014 (there are additional 2,312 branches and 359 subcenters).
 Their jurisdiction is expected to be equivalent to that of junior high schools.
 Since there are approximately 10,000 junior high schools (average population size:12,700), more CSCs will be necessary to achieve the goal.
 CSC will play a key role in implementing the integrated community care.